tundra-labs/tundra-tracker-docs/docs/tracker_faq.md

 ## Where shall I contact if my tracker is dead or broken?

-TBD
+First we recommend checking out the forum and going through our "troubleshooting guide".
+If you still need support after, you can reach out to us [here](https://tundra-labs.com/pages/contact-usc).
+Please send only one email per support request to limit the number of tickets and to help us get through them faster.
+Thank you!

 ## List of software supporting Tundra Tracker

+- Beat Saber's custom avatar mod
-- VRChat (3 trackers supported as of September 2021)
+- Blade & Sorcery (3 trackers supported)
+- Climbey (2 trackers supported, for feet)
+- Eleven Table Tennis (for use as a paddle)
+- LIV mixed reality capture

-- NeosVR (up to 11 tracking points)
+- NeosVR (up to 11 tracking points, including HMD and controllers)
 - Virtual Motion Capture

-- Virtual Cast
+- Virual Cast
+- VRChat (10 tracking point beta live now)

-   … and more!
+...and more!

-## Can tundra Tracker be used with Oculus Quest or Oculus Quest 2?
+## Can tundra Tracker be used with headsets other than the Valve Index, Vive, etc?

-TBD
+Yes, the Tundra Tracker can be used together with a range of non-SteamVR devices, like WMR, Oculus Quest and more.

+There are guides online on how to “combine playspaces”.
+You’ll need the Tundra Trackers, (a) dongle(s), but also 2 SteamVR Base Stations to track them.

+[Add some links to guides/resources]